 Falsehoods and Truth of Adoption.
 Let me start off by saying that ADOPTION is a beautiful thing!
 It has been a desire of mine since I was a child and the Lord saw fit to bring this desire to fruition.

 There are several things that people do not tell you about adoption that I wish I had known, way back when…but it still would not have turned me against adding to my family through our domestic and international adoption.
 I just believe that I would have been better prepared.

 I wish this were true but there are times when that connection is just not there and love is a CHOICE and not a FEELING.
 There are times when adoptive mamas go through post-adoption depression just like mamas who give birth can struggle with postpartum depression.
 It is tough.
-If you feel like you are struggling.
-If you are wanting to sleep all the time.
-If your emotions are all over the place.
-If you are struggling with loving this child.
+If you feel like you are struggling or wanting to sleep all the time.
+Maybe your emotions are all over the place or you are struggling with loving this child.
 Please, seek help.
 There is no shame in talking to a doctor or a therapist.
 There is no shame if you need medication to get through this emotional hump.
 You are still a good mama.
 Relax.
 Breathe.
 Trust the Lord.
 Ask for help.

 Any adoptive parent will tell you that this is a lie lie lie.
 I will say that it was much easier with Little Man then it was with Gigi and Catfish.
 There is a honeymoon period.
 It can last for days (or hours) or months.
 When it is over, it is over….that is when real bonding begins.

 You have to be rich to adopt.

 With the help of friends, family, yard sales, craft shows, grants….you can adopt.
 You do not have to be rich.
 In the case of foster care adoption, there is no cost to adopt a child from the foster system and the need is great!